 Though this resort has everything you might need, the adventurer may want to head out and explore the town's its art galleries, golf courses, and Altos de Chavón, a re-creation of a 16th-century Mediterranean village.
 Kendall and Kylie Jenner were recently spotted in La Romana, and baseball star and DR native Sammy Sosa is said to live nearby.

-4-night stay for two at the all-inclusive Lifestyle Tropical Beach Resort & Spa (from $152, a low by $258; expires July 29).
+Puerto Plata is also said to be a celebrity haven where you just might rub elbows with the rich and famous.
+Of course, this destination is too chic to name names, so you'll just have to find out and experience luxury firsthand with a 4-night stay for two at the all-inclusive Lifestyle Tropical Beach Resort & Spa (from $152, a low by $258; expires July 29).
 This Editor's Choice deal breaks down to a mere $19 per person per night, and includes a stay in a Superior Room.
 That $19 couldn't even get you a yearlong subscription to US Weekly or People!
 Here you'll want to enjoy the resort's dine-around program, with fooding and nightlife access to its sister hotels, the Residence Suites, Crown Suites, and Cofresi Palm.
 After you've got your energy level up, why not hit the local jogging trail or take an introductory scuba lesson?
 For those who must take a two-hour leisure nap before going swimming, the resort's Bali beds are the perfect place to spread and relax.

 Since the 1970s, Punta Cana has become a hot resort area for tourists and paradise-seekers.
 It's also home to Spanish singer/lothario Julio Iglesias, ballet great Mikhail Baryshnikov, and fashion icon Oscar de la Renta, who was born in the Dominican Republic.
 You also may also see the likes of Jennifer Lopez, Cheryl Burke, and Shakira sunning themselves in the picturesque district.
 Treat yourself to an almost-week-long slice of heaven with a 6-night stay for two at the all-inclusive Hotel Riu Palace Punta Cana (from $1,200, a low by at least $27; expires July 31) which comes bundled with a $1,000 resort credit.
 Sure you could try and spend that grand at the hotel's bars, but you may also want to try your luck at the private casino or visit a Pacha nightclub and cash in on the VIP treatment.

-Hard Rock Hotel in Punta Cana, where an all-inclusive 3-night stay (from $1,281, a low by at least $374) lands you in a Caribbean Suite, with your personal Jacuzzi tub and a private balcony with a view.
+Speaking of VIPs, you can get the full-on rock star treatment at the Hard Rock Hotel in Punta Cana, where an all-inclusive 3-night stay (from $1,281, a low by at least $374) lands you in a Caribbean Suite, with your personal Jacuzzi tub and a private balcony with a view.
 But your baller experience doesn't stop there, as you'll also bag a whopping $1,500 resort credit for extras, such as tours, golf and spa treatments.
 The hotel draws performers like Enrique Iglesias, Shakira, and U2, so keep an eye out for big-name stars who are just kicking back.

 A 3-night stay at the nearby, all-inclusive IFA Villas Bávaro Resort & Spa (from $299, a low by $81; expires July 29) also includes free airport transportation, so you can slip into vacation mode as soon as you've boarded your flight to this Punta Cana seaside destination.
 Upon arrival you'll find lots of space in your deluxe room, though your 3-day stay may be best spent renting complimentary kayaks and windsurfing equipment.
 Or sipping umbrella cocktails at any of the seven bars.
 Up to you!